Summary

 This example is for illustration and based on combined data patterns from multiple sources.

-The bank redesigned their plan with visual parts.
+The bank redesigned their plan with visual elements.
 They created risk heat maps showing loan performance by industry and geography.
 Customer journey diagrams showed how small businesses moved from inquiry to funded loan.
-Process flowcharts showed their credit approval workflow.
+Process flowcharts illustrated their credit approval workflow.

 Note: This is a composite example created for illustration purposes.
 Does not represent a single real person or company.